Nikola Tesla 1896 in front of a large spiral coil

 One of the most important inventors in the field of electrical engineering was Nikola Tesla.
 For a long time, the influential engineer was half-forgotten.
 Today, thanks to an electric car company named after him, his name is on everyone's lips again.
 Nikola Tesla, one of the most enigmatic figures in the history of technology, made a decisive contribution to establishing alternating current as the standard.
 He filed numerous groundbreaking patents, but some of his technical visions crossed the boundaries into the fantastic.

 Nikola Tesla was born in Smiljan on 10 July 1856.
 Today the town is in Croatia, at that time it belonged to the Austrian Empire.
-His parents were Serbs.
 Tesla studied with fluctuating commitment in Graz and Prague, became an employee of the Continental Edison Company in Paris and went to America in 1884.
 Again he worked for Edison until there was a falling out and Tesla eventually joined Edison's competitor George Westinghouse.

 Tesla played a decisive role in the so-called "war of currents" between Thomas Edison, who wanted to make direct current the standard, and Westinghouse, who favoured alternating current.
 One of his most important inventions, the induction motor with the rotating magnetic field, the first poly-phase synchronous machine( US381968), was based on alternating current.
 Westinghouse bought this and other AC patents from him.

 Two milestone projects by Tesla and Westinghouse marked their victory in the "war of currents": the presentation of Tesla induction motors and the AC-powered illumination at the World´s Columbian Exposition in Chicago 1893, and the construction of the hydroelectric power plant at Niagara Falls.